altreact/archbk/README.md

 Upcomming features:

-  * Run script from any GNU/Linux box
+  * run script from any GNU/Linux box

-  * Run script from any Mac
+  * run script from any Mac

 Possible helper scripts